retty-io/retty-io/README.md

  </a>
 </p>
 <p align="center">
- <a href="https://retty.io">retty-io</a> is a collection of Metal IO (mio) based Utilities, like Channel, Timer, UDP Socket with ECN, etc.
+ <a href="https://retty.io">retty-io</a> is a collection of Metal IO (mio) based utilities, like channel, timer, UDP socket with ECN, etc.
 </p>